 In Mexico patents and trademarks are regulated by the Mexican Intellectual Property Office (IMPI).

 3. What products, substances, and processes can be protected by patents or trademarks and what types cannot be protected?

-In accordance with the IP Law, all visible signs can be protected, provided that they are sufficiently distinctive and able to identify the products or services to which they apply or intended to apply with respect to those in the same class.
+In accordance with the IP Law, any sign perceptible by the senses can be protected, provided that they are sufficiently distinctive and able to identify the products or services to which they apply or intended to apply with respect to those in the same class.

 Regarding therapeutic treatment methods, please note that the patentability thereof can be dependent upon the formulation of the claims.
 IMPI, for example allows Swiss type claims (Use of Compound/Composition X for the manufacture of a medicament for treating Y), or as purpose-limited product claims (Compound/composition X for use in …).
 In this respect, please note that currently there is an absence of criteria and guidelines in IMPI about which medical use claims can be accepted, since some Examiners accept both purpose-limited product claims and Swiss type claims.
 Taking into consideration that IMPI usually follows EPO’s criteria and that it is easier to argue that purpose-limited product claims encompass products, preferably we recommend filing the purpose-limited product claim format.
 Please note that product claims are easily listed in the patent linkage gazette in order to prevent the violation of the patent through approvals before the regulatory agency.

 According to the IP Law, computer programs are not considered as inventions.

 The figure of Software is protected under the copyright laws.
 It is worth mentioning that they can be patentable as computer-implemented processes.

 4. How can patents and trademarks be revoked?